Fishing ReportEagle Lake - 10/17/2017 8:44:38 AM

 Above: A 9.8 pound Eagle Lake bass

 Bream fishing is fair on crickets and worms.
+Fishing around the cypress trees and around the docks is usually productive.

 Some nice Bluegill and a couple of Black Crappie caught at Eagle.